 WHAT YOU’LL EXPERIENCE: The coastline of Lake Superior is rugged, making for a technical hike that will require patience and resilience.
 You’ll pass by cobblestone and sandy beaches, climb up to craggy cliff tops, weave between moss-covered trees, swim in ice-cold waters, watch fog descend over the lake, witness some of the most beautiful sunsets you’ve ever seen, and come in contact with hardly another soul the entire trip.
 You’ll get to know Lake Superior well on this trek, witnessing both crashing waves and moments of stillness.

 MAKE IT HAPPEN: There’s no option to reserve campsites on this route.
 Instead, you are required to purchase backcountry permits the day you begin your hike.
 Self-registration kiosks are located at either end of the trail, and permits are also available at the Agawa Bay Campground office.
 Sites on the trail are first-come, first-serve.
 Since this is a linear trail, you’ll need to park a vehicle at either end or arrange for a shuttle.
 U Wanna Cab and Naturally Superior Adventures offer shuttle services to any road-access point along the trail.
 Note that the road to get to Gargantua is 14 km long and is quite rough, so you’ll need to allow for 45 minutes to make the journey in or out.
-A wide range of gear can be purchased at Joe’s Sports and Surplus in Sault Ste.
+A wide range of gear can be purchased at Great Lakes Outfitters in Sault Ste.
 Marie, while a smaller selection is available at Naturally Superior Adventures.
 Trail maps can also be purchased at Naturally Superior Adventures, the Park offices or online.
 For more detailed information on planning your trip, consult our Lake Superior Coastal Trail Hiking Guide

 WHILE YOU’RE THERE: After your hike, get a well-deserved, greasy meal at Krazy Fries and spend a night in comfort in a cottage at the Pine Portage Lodge in the small town of Wawa.
 If you’re looking for more adventure in the area, you can go on guided and self-guided hiking adventures with Blaq Bear Eco Adventure Routes.
 Paddling day trips and instructional clinics are offered by Naturally Superior Adventures.